devdeliw/website/static/blas/optimizing_L1.typ

 $

 Despite vector registers only storing 4 `f32`s at a time, processing 8 registers (`LANES = 32`)
-at a time is more efficient than matching native register width.
+at a time is more efficient than matching native register width, as I show below.

 #v(0.5em)